Jason-Ampere/Flappy-Bird/README.md

 The game uses the following assets:
 - **Bird Animation:** A set of 4 images for the bird’s flapping animation.
 - **Background, Pipes, and Game Objects:** Custom pixel art images.
-- **Sound Effects:** Background music and explosion sound effects are added for an immersive experience.
+- **Sound Effects:** Background music and bird kill sound effects are added for an immersive experience.

 ## 🛠️ **Features & Future Enhancements**